Gauss law constraint in A-theory branes: Solutions of the Gauss law dimensional reduction condition

 Dynkin diagrams of duality manifest theories are shown in Fig. \ref{Diamond}.

 These theories are described by duality symmetry covariant branes; exceptional ${\cal A}$-theory brane, ${\cal M}$-theory brane, ${\cal T}$-string.

-The Virasoro constraint and the Gauss law constraint are background independent, so they are used to reduce either the spacetime or the worldvolume, or both.
-Replacing spaceimte coordinates with their 0-modes leads to conditions for sectioning \cite{Kugo:1992md,Linch:2015fya,Linch:2015qva}.
+The Virasoro constraint and the Gauss law constraint are background independent. {For example, defining curved space current $\dd_A=E_A{}^M\dd_M$ and using the identity $E_A{}^M\eta^{ABc}E_B{}^N$ $=\eta^{MNm}E_m{}^c$ one obtains ${\cal S}^c=\dd_A\eta^{ABc}\dd_B=E_m{}^{c}{\cal S}^m$.
+Therefore $S^m=0$ remains valid even in a curved background.} Therefore they are used to reduce either the spacetime or the worldvolume, or both.
+Replacing spacetime coordinates with their 0-modes leads to conditions for sectioning \cite{Kugo:1992md,Linch:2015fya,Linch:2015qva}.
 The section condition based on the Virasoro constraint is the condition for the effective low energy gravitational theories such as DFT \cite{Siegel:1993bj,Siegel:1993xq,Siegel:1993th,Hohm:2010pp} and ExFT \cite{Berman:2011cg,Coimbra:2011ky}.
-In ${\cal A}$-theory the section condition based on the Virasoro constraint is bilinear of the 0-mode of the spacetime momentum $p_M=\frac{\partial}{i\partial x^M}$, while the section condition based on the Gauss law constraint is a product of the 0-mode of the spacetim momentum and worldvolume derivative $\partial^m=\frac{\partial}{\partial \sigma_m}$.
+In ${\cal A}$-theory the section condition based on the Virasoro constraint is bilinear in the 0-mode of the spacetime momentum $p_M=\frac{\partial}{i\partial x^M}$, while the section condition based on the Gauss law constraint is a product of the 0-mode of the spacetime momentum and worldvolume derivative $\partial^m=\frac{\partial}{\partial \sigma_m}$.

-On the other hand the dimensional reduction condition is linear in spacetime momentum $P_M(\sigma)$ including all massive modes.
-The dimensional reduction condition for brane worldvolume theories are given in \cite{Linch:2015fya,Linch:2015qva}.
-This is an exceptional group covariant extension of the selfduality constraint $\tilde{\dd}_P=0$ to reduce the spacetime direction.
-Due to the presence of the Schwinger term the constraint $\tilde{\dd}P = 0$ is second class, and therefore requires the use of Dirac brackets.
-Instead, by taking a liniear combination of the left moving component $\tilde{\dd}_{P;L}$ and the right moving component $\tilde{\dd}_{P;R}$ of the anti-selfdual current, the condition $\tilde{\dd}_{P;L}-\tilde{\dd}_{P;R}=0$ becomes a first class constraint.
-This condition represents that the canonical conjugate of the unphysical coordinate vanishes \cite{Siegel:1994xr,Linch:2015qva,Hatsuda:2015cia}.
-This was further covariantized under the exceptional group symmetry resulting the $p_MP_N(\sigma)\eta^{MNm}=0$ and $\partial^m P_M(\sigma){\mathbbm h}_{m{\cal M}}^{M}=0$.
+On the other hand the dimensional reduction condition is linear in the spacetime momentum $P_M(\sigma)$ including all massive modes. {The dimensional reduction condition $\widetilde{P}_L(\sigma)-\widetilde{P}_R(\sigma)=0$ was introduced in Eq.
+(64) of \cite{Polacek:2013nla}.
+Since the anti-selfdual (right moving) current commutes with the selfdual (left moving or covariant derivative) current, this condition is first class.
+Its gauge fixing, $\widetilde{X}(\sigma)=X_L(\sigma)-X_R(\sigma)=0$, eliminates the unphysical degrees of freedom at both the massless and massive levels, as explained in detail \cite{Hatsuda:2015cia}.} The dimensional reduction conditions for brane worldvolume theories are given in \cite{Linch:2015fya,Linch:2015qva}. {The E$_{D+1}$ covariant dimensional reduction conditions are linear in the momentum with full massive modes multiplied with the zero mode of the momentum as the coefficient, in the form of the Virasoro constraint $p\eta P(\sigma)=0$ and in the form of the Gauss law constraint $\partial {\mathbbm h} P(\sigma)=0$.}

 Exceptional covariant dimensional reduction conditions and section conditions are listed below.
 For higher dimensions, the additional constraint ${\cal V}=0$ reduces the worldvolume dimension. \bea { } \eea